awsdocs/aws-doc-sdk-examples/javav2/example_code/autoscale/Readme.md

 # Amazon EC2 Auto Scaling code examples for the SDK for Java

 ## Overview
-This README discusses how to run and test the AWS SDK for Java (V2) examples for Amazon EC2 Auto Scaling.
+This README discusses how to run and test the AWS SDK for Java (v2) examples for Amazon EC2 Auto Scaling.

-Amazon EC2 Auto Scaling helps you maintain application availability and allows you to automatically add or remove EC2 instances according to conditions.
+With Amazon EC2 Auto Scaling, you can maintain application availability and automatically add or remove EC2 instances according to conditions.

 ## ⚠️ Important
 * The SDK for Java examples perform AWS operations for the account and AWS Region for which you've specified credentials.
 Running these examples might incur charges on your account.
 For details about the charges you can expect for a given service and API operation, see [AWS Pricing](https://aws.amazon.com/pricing/).